z1gonzo/fb-clone/README.md

 ### SOON

-- Want to close this version of app and start new one.
+- Want to close this version of app and start new one:
-- Change Firebase with PostgreqSL and Auth0.
+  - Change Firebase with PostgreSQL and Auth0.
   - Do some visual changes.
   - Add more features like friendsBook, chatting...